olemb/giftrun/README.rst

 This is a the original Python / PyGame game from 2002 ported to Javascript.

-Requires a recent browser with good HTML 5 support.
+Should work in any brower with HTML 5 support.
 Sound works on some browsers, but not in others.

-You can play the game on: http://olemb.github.io/giftrun/

 Author: Ole Martin Bjørndalen (ombdalen@gmail.com)
 License: UPL (see LICENSE for details)